Rasmus-Emil-H/boar/README.md

     You can also add additional scripts/stylesheets based on your current needs The scripts and stylesheets will be appended to the currently setup options in your setup.json

+    The js and css file extensions will be build behind the scenes, so that you should only specify the asset name Temp assets must be located in the ~/public/resources/ASSET_TYPE dir

     ```
     <?php